'Bullitt': Cars, Locations, People and The Era

 Jack's right - 'Bullitt' is also a bit of a travelogue.
 San Francisco is shown realistically but the seediest parts of the city are left unseen.
 We see the iconic Mark Hopkins hotel - home of its legendary Top of the Mark lounge and restaurant (on my first trip to SF, my dad requested that I have a drink there - I obliged because he had fond memories of the place from his WWII Navy days) - with its small but elegant drop-off area (in the film, there is a silver Aston-Martin coupe and a contemporary Cadillac 75 limousine parked there), numerous shots of cable cars in operation (including one with an ad on its side for Suntory whisky - a brand not sold on the East Coast in those days), the still-in-operation Swiss Louis, a venerable Italian and seafood restaurant on Broadway (I dined there once; the place has been in operation since 1936), Enrico's Sidewalk Cafe, a jazzy haunt of poets, politicians, people-watchers and, occasionally, tourists, along with glimpses of other landmarks within the city.

 Probably the most shabby setting in the film is the Daniels Hotel, the safe house where Bullitt is guarding Johnny Ross.
 Across from Pier 18 and next door to the Salvation Army, it offered weekly room rates of $7-12, according to the sign on the side of the structure.
 Ross' room had something I'd never seen before - pay radio.
-You had to drop a quarter in the slot to hear music.
-In 50 years, we've apparently come full circle since Sirus XM is 21st Century pay radio.
+You had to drop a quarter in the slot to hear music for an hour.
+In 50 years, we've apparently come full circle; Sirus XM is 21st Century pay radio.

 I suspect that McQueen used his connection within the car community to secure some of the automotive eye candy sprinkled throughout the film.
 In the opening sequence in the 'Chicago' garage (shot in a San Francisco parking structure on Sutter Street) as Ross makes his escape, a 1968 Bizzarrini 5300 GT spyder/targa, a Corvette-powered Italian sports car, can be seen.
 What are the chances that this rare car was parked there by happenstance?